Why does my kinetic sand stick to my hands?

 The sand is too cold

-Furthermore, the sand can stick to your hands because the kinetic sand is too cold.
+Furthermore, the sand can stick to your hands because... kinetic sand is too cold.

-When the sand is stored at too low a temperature, the kinetic sand can become somewhat harder.
+It can happen if the sand is stored at too low a temperature kinetic sand become a little harder.

 It is better to use it in a slightly warmer environment, or else to manipulate it near a heat lamp to make the sand more flexible again.

-In addition, keep in mind that there are several brands that sell kinetic sand.
+Additionally, keep in mind that there are several brands that kinetic sand to sell.

 Each type has its own formula and ingredients, which makes one kinetic sand a bit stickier than the other.